Published October 2020

-Polyvinyl butyral (PVB) is a specialty resin used primarily as a raw material for laminated safety glass sheet in automotive and architectural applications; these two applications account for 60% and 33%, respectively, of total consumption.
+Polyvinyl butyral (PVB) is a specialty resin used primarily as a raw material for laminated safety glass sheet in automotive and architectural applications; these two applications account for 59% and 34%, respectively, of total consumption.
 Global consumption of polyvinyl butyral has been growing faster than the general automotive and architectural markets.
-In automotive applications, laminated safety glass has been the de facto interlayer for windshields for many years, but is used increasingly to make side and roof glass on luxury cars to increase safety and reduce noise and light transfer.
+In automotive applications, laminated safety glass has been the de facto interlayer for windshields for many years, but is increasingly used to produce side and roof glass on luxury cars to increase safety and reduce noise and light transfer.
 In architectural applications, laminated safety glass is used to satisfy regulations covering windows, as well as to promote energy savings and reduce noise.
 PVB is also used in solar panels as encapsulants, but this application remains fairly small.
-China and Europe account for the majority of growth.
-Laminated safety glass is widely used in the European architectural market, but to a lesser extent elsewhere in the world because of competing glass products.
-Automotive production continues to grow strongly in China.
+Mainland China and Europe account for the majority of growth.
+Laminated safety glass is widely used in the European architectural market, but less so elsewhere in the world because of competing glass products.
+Automotive production continues to grow significantly in mainland China.

 The following pie chart shows world consumption of PVB:

-The three multinational producers of PVB are Eastman Chemical (Solutia subsidiary), Kuraray, and Sekisui, which together account for over 60% of global capacity.
-Most of the remaining capacity is operated in China by domestic firms.
-All producers make film for the automotive and/or architectural markets.
+The three major multinational producers of PVB are Eastman Chemical (Solutia subsidiary), Kuraray, and Sekisui, which together account for nearly 60% of global capacity.
+Most of the remaining capacity is operated in mainland China by domestic firms.
+All producers produce film for the automotive and/or architectural markets.

 Sales in the primary end markets for polyvinyl butyral depend on the performance of the general economy, especially for safety glass in the automotive and architectural markets.
-The polyvinyl butyral film and sheet industry will expand into countries with expanding automotive production.
-In the most developed countries like the United States, Western Europe and Japan, but also in the Middle East, growth in demand for PVB film has been driven primarily by architectural laminated safety glass; the automotive glass market is mature in these countries.
+The polyvinyl butyral film and sheet industry will expand into markets with expanding automotive production.
+In the most-developed markets such as the United States, Western Europe, and Japan, but also in the Middle East, growth in demand for PVB film has been driven primarily by architectural laminated safety glass; the automotive glass market is mature in these regions.